-Visual Studio Team Services offers a broad and growing set of cloud-based Application Lifecycle Management capabilities for use by your development team.
+Visual Studio Team Services offers a broad and growing set of cloud-based Application Lifecycle Management and DevOps capabilities for use by your team.
 Creating a Visual Studio Team Services account is free.

 It's also free to add as many stakeholders and active Visual Studio subscribers to your Visual Studio Team Services account as you need.
-All Visual Studio subscribers get Basic access to your account, plus certain Visual Studio subscriptions include additional capabilities, such as the Test Manager extension.
+All Visual Studio subscribers get Basic access to your account, plus certain Visual Studio subscriptions include additional features, such as the Test Manager and Package Management extensions.
 The Visual Studio Marketplace provides a number of additional features through extensions, many of which are free.

 In addition to the free stakeholders and Visual Studio subscribers, you get five free users in your account, with access to Basic features like version control, agile planning, and more.
 After that, you pay for each user accessing your Visual Studio Team Services account.
-You can also purchase additional services for use by the account overall, such as Build and Deployment agents, and Cloud-based Load Testing.
+You can also purchase additional services for use by the account overall, such as Build and Release Hosted Pipelines and Private Pipelines, and Cloud-based Load Testing.